At the inception of any small business, there’s the expectation that an open invoice will be a regular part of a business’s life cycle.

 Read on for an in-depth look at what an open invoice entails, and how a business deals with one from an accounting perspective.
 In addition, we’ll explore the different types of open invoices you’ll undoubtedly stumble upon during your business’s life cycle.

-In the simplest of terms, an open invoice is an existing invoice that has not yet been paid in full.
+In the simplest of terms, an invoice is an existing transaction for goods or services that has not yet been paid in full.

 It’s considered an umbrella term that can span numerous types of invoices.
 For instance, if you have a pending online payment in your billing/revenue section, that would be considered an open invoice.